DIY-NAMICsystem/Hardware_Documentation/Chapter_2.Modifying_Rodent_Cage/README.md

     <b><i>Step 3:</b> All three sides (two sides + one bottom) have been cut and ready to be separated from the main cage body. </i>
 </p>

 The Dremel rotary tool will produce a lot of fine dust so work in a well-ventilated area.
-I worked inside the fume hood.
 After the initial cut, wash off the fine dust by running the cage under water.
 After thoroughly drying it, you may also want to use the belt grinder to sand down the sides for a smoother, cleaner finish.

 <p align="center">
     <img title = "step4" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_2.Modifying_Rodent_Cage/imgs/step_4.png?raw=true" align=center width=300/><br><br>